ansys/pyfluent/doc/source/getting_started/index.rst

 ===============
 Getting Started
 ===============
-To run PyFluent, you must have a local licenced copy of Ansys Fluent.
+To run PyFluent, you must have a local licensed copy of Ansys Fluent.
 PyFluent supports Ansys Fluent versions 2022 R2 or newer.

 Visit `Ansys <https://www.ansys.com/>`_ for more information on